gistoscope/motor/docs/WEB-Reference.md

 - Mount the engine via `attachMathEngine` and keep the host hidden.
 - Listen to `state` events, calling `engine.export()` to refresh the display.
-- Attempt CATX rendering by resolving `globalThis.CATX.render()`; on failure it falls back to the engine's HTML or a plain-text view of the expression.
+- Attempt Cortex/CATX rendering by resolving `globalThis.CATX.render()`; if unavailable the helper renders via KaTeX before falling back to the engine's HTML or a plain-text view of the expression.
 - Surface status messages (success, fallback, errors) through the optional status element.

 The returned handle exposes: